luyizh/interesting-algorithms-problems/README.md

 # java-algorithms

-Solutions to algorithms problems that I have written in Java.
+My solutions (in Java) to interesting algorithms problems that I have solved.